Don't worry, this transition is the easiest to master and most babies navigate through it fairly quickly without too much fuss.

 1st nap (morning) - short-ish, around 30-45 minutes.
 2nd nap (across the middle of the day) - good consolidated sleep of at least 1.5 to 2 hours and 3rd nap (around 4pm - 4:30pm) - a power nap of 20-30 minutes to see them through till bedtime.

 But around this time as your baby's awake time increases there will no longer be time to fit in the 3rd nap.

 Signs Your Baby Is Ready To Drop Their Third Nap

 It is also time to explore the transition if the third nap is creeping later and later in the day.
-If your baby is not going down until 4.30pm or 5pm, it may significantly impact their bedtime and push things out later .
+If your baby is not going down until 5pm, it may significantly impact their bedtime and push things out too late .
 If that last nap is too restorative then your baby will go down to sleep undertired, struggle to settle and battle sleep for long periods of time.

 So if your baby is starting to niggle around that last nap of the day, they could be ready to drop down to two daytime naps.

 If They Are Not Quite Ready